-- (1) Based upon an aggregate of 68,010,847 shares outstanding as of March 26, 2012.
-For each stockholder, in accordance with Rule 13d-3 promulgated under the Securities Exchange Act of 1934, this percentage is determined by assuming the named stockholder exercises all options, warrants and other instruments pursuant to which the stockholder has the right to acquire shares of our common stock within 60 days of March 26, 2012, but that no other person exercises any options, warrants or other purchase rights (except with respect to the calculation of the beneficial ownership of all directors and executive officers as a group, for which the percentage assumes that all directors and executive officers exercise any options, warrants or other purchase rights). - (2) Assumes no exercise of the underwriters' over-allotment option to purchase 2,368,421 additional shares of our common stock from the selling stockholders.
-If the underwriters' over-allotment option is exercised in full, each of SCF-V, L.P., SCF-VI, L.P. and SCF-VII, L.P. will sell 1,036,854, 603,862 and 727,705 shares, respectively and will own 22.7%, 13.2% and 15.9% of our common stock, respectively, following the sale of such shares. - (3) If (1) the price at which we offer the shares of common stock to the public is above \$20.00, (2) the number of shares of common stock offered by us pursuant to this prospectus is less than 13,157,894 shares or (3) the number of shares of common stock offered by the selling stockholders pursuant to this prospectus exceeds 7,900,000, then Tinicum may elect not to purchase any shares of common stock or to buy only a portion of the shares offered to it in the concurrent private placement.
-See "Prospectus Summary-The offering-Concurrent private placement." - (4) L.E.
+- (1) Based upon an aggregate of 1,838,131 shares outstanding as of March 9, 2012.
+For each stockholder, in accordance with Rule 13d-3 promulgated under the Securities Exchange Act of 1934, this percentage is determined by assuming the named stockholder exercises all options, warrants and other instruments pursuant to which the stockholder has the right to acquire shares of our common stock within 60 days of March 9, 2012, but that no other person exercises any options, warrants or other purchase rights (except with respect to the calculation of the beneficial ownership of all directors and executive officers as a group, for which the percentage assumes that all directors and executive officers exercise any options, warrants or other purchase rights). - (2) Assumes no exercise of the underwriters' over-allotment option to purchase additional shares of our common stock - 3) If the price at which we offer the shares of common stock to the public is above the range set forth on the cover of this prospectus, the private equity firm that has been offered shares of our common stock pursuant to the concurrent private placement may elect not to purchase any common stock or to buy only a portion of the common stock.
+See "Prospectus Summary-The offering-Concurrent private placement." - 4) L.E.
 Simmons is the natural person who has voting and investment control over the securities owned by SCF.
 Mr. Simmons serves as the President and sole member of the board of directors of LESA, the ultimate general partner of SCF.
 Because SCF-V, L.P., SCF-VI, L.P. and SCF-VII, L.P. are controlled by LESA, each of these entities may be considered to be a group for purposes of Section 13(d)(3) under the Securities Exchange Act of 1934.
-As a group, SCF beneficially owns 55,771,210 shares of our common stock, in the aggregate.
-This beneficial ownership includes 23,175,579 shares of our common stock currently outstanding and held by SCF-V, L.P., 13,497,415 shares of our common stock currently outstanding and held by SCF-VII, L.P. and 6,366,072 shares of our common stock issuable upon the exercise of warrants (assuming such warrants are exercised by the payment of the applicable exercise price in cash and assuming the previously described purchase right was exercised on December 27, 2011) issued and issuable by us to SCF-VII, L.P., in each case as further described under "Certain relationships and related party transactions-Subscription and warrant agreements." - (5) Excludes awards of restricted stock that will be granted to the directors and executive officers contingent upon successful completion of this offering as follows: Mr. Gaut 66,230 shares; Mr. Jones 23,680 shares; Mr. Brooks 23,680 shares; Mr. Harris 19,980 shares; Mr. McCulloch 16,650 shares; Mr. Mercado 9,250 shares and Mr. Danford 9,250 shares; all directors and executive officers as a group (16 persons) 168,720 shares.
-See "Executive compensation and other information-Actions taken after the 2011 year-IPO equity compensation awards." - (6) Mr. Baldwin serves as a managing director of LESA, the ultimate general partner of SCF.
+As a group, SCF beneficially owns 1,507,330 shares of our common stock, or 75.1% of our common stock, in the aggregate.
+This beneficial ownership includes 626,367 shares of our common stock currently outstanding and held by SCF-VI, L.P., 364,795 shares of our common stock currently outstanding and held by SCF-VI, L.P., 344,112 shares of our common stock currently outstanding and held by SCF-VII, L.P. and 172,056 shares of our common stock issuable upon the exercise of warrants (assuming such warrants are exercised by the payment of the applicable exercise price in each and assuming the previously described purchase right was exercised on December 27, 2011) issued and issuable by us to SCF-VII, L.P., in each case as further described under "Certain relationships and related party transactions-Subscription and warrant agreements." - (5) Mr. Baldwin serves as a managing director of LESA, the ultimate general partner of SCF.
 As such, Mr. Baldwin may be deemed to have dispositive power over the shares of common stock owned by SCF.
-Mr. Baldwin disclaims beneficial ownership of such shares of common stock owned by SCF. - (7) Mr. Waite serves as a managing director of LESA, the ultimate general partner of SCF.
+Mr. Baldwin disclaims beneficial ownership of such shares of common stock owned by SCF. - 6) Mr. Waite serves as a managing director of LESA, the ultimate general partner of SCF.
 As such, Mr. Waite may be deemed to have dispositive power over the shares of common stock owned by SCF.
-Mr. Waite disclaims beneficial ownership of such shares of common stock owned by SCF. - (8) The number of shares beneficially owned includes the following shares that are subject to stock options and warrants that were exercisable as of, or will become exercisable within 60 days of, March 26, 2012:
+Mr. Waite disclaims beneficial ownership of such shares of common stock owned by SCF. - (7) The number of shares beneficially owned includes the following shares that are subject to stock options and warrants that were exercisable as of, or will become exercisable within 60 days of, March 9, 2012: